brentstineman/ButtonPong/README.md

 - experiment with state stores other then Azure Storage

 #### Device Enhancements
-- give the ability to reset the game state stored the device either via an integration webhook, or via the device itself.
+- give the ability to reset the game state stored on the device either via an integration webhook, or via the device itself.
 Perhaps integrate this with the reset-game API
--
+- modify the "ping" response so that the timer doesn't start until after the rainbow affect is done.

 #### Gameplay Enhancements
 - Add gameplay complexity